Floridians endure slow wait for power knocked out by Ian

 President Joe Biden and first lady Jill Biden plan to visit Florida on Wednesday.
 The president was in Puerto Rico on Monday, promising to “rebuild it all” after Hurricane Fiona knocked out all power to the island two weeks ago.

-Meanwhile, in Florida neighborhoods still without power, many residents have been sharing generators to keep things such as refrigerators cool and using outdoor grills to cook.
+Meanwhile, in Florida neighborhoods still without power, many residents have been sharing generators to keep things like refrigerators cool, and using outdoor grills to cook.

 In Bonita Springs, Paula Arbuckle was sitting outside her one-story home while the sound of the generator under her carport roared.
-She bought a generator after Hurricane Irma slammed into this area in 2018 and left her neighborhood without power.
-She hasn’t used it since then, but after Ian knocked out the lights, she’s been sharing it with her next-door neighbor.
-Arbuckle said it’s hard being without power.
+She bought a generator after Hurricane Irma left her neighborhood without power in 2017.
+She hadn’t used it since, but after Ian took out the lights, she’s been sharing it with her next-door neighbor.
+Arbuckle said it’s difficult being without power.

 “But I’m not the only one,” she said.
 Gesturing to her neighbor’s house she said: “I have a generator.
 They have a little baby over there.
 So we’re sharing the generator between the two homes.”

-Note: This story has been updated to correct the year of Hurricane Irma to 2017, not 2018.